8 Best Cutting Boards, Tested by Food Network Kitchen

 - Best for Vegetables: Cup Board Pro

 - Best Bamboo: Five Two Bamboo Cutting Board

 - Best Wood: The Angled Board by Material

 - Best Butcher Block: Made In The Butcher Block

 Tested by Layla Khoury-Hanold for Food Network Kitchen

 Cutting boards are a must-have in any kitchen prep arsenal, but finding the right cutting board can be as tricky as finding the right pair of pants — you need it to be an ideal size, the right material and it must look and feel good, too.

-Things to Consider About Cutting Boards
+Things to Consider When Buying a Cutting Board

-- Other cutting board features to consider include a groove around the board for catching juices, tapered sides or handles for ease of carrying and weight and size for both ease of manipulation and storage.
+- Extra Features: Other cutting board features to consider include a groove around the board for catching juices, tapered sides or handles for ease of carrying and weight and size for both ease of manipulation and storage.

 To help you find your best board, we chopped beets, diced potatoes, minced garlic and rough-chopped parsley to bring you our top picks for best-in-class cutting boards.